thosgood/this-weeks-finds/markdown/151-200/week173.md

-Some of this boils down to the fact that the only specially symmetric lattices in 2 dimensions are the square lattice and the hexagonal one, and 4 x 6 = 24.
+Some of this boils down to the fact that the only specially symmetric lattices in 2 dimensions are the square lattice and the hexagonal one, and $4 \times 6 = 24$.
 But there's a lot more going on!
 For example, there's a marvelous lattice in 24 dimensions called the Leech lattice, which gives the densest lattice packing of spheres in that dimension.
 It also gives rise to a lattice in 26-dimensional spacetime, and if we cleverly